fosytherrac/A3SAT/README.md

 - **Headless-Client Setup**(HT): Sets up Headless-Client(s) for your server if you choose to do so.

-- **Discord Bot Integration**: Manage your server remotely by starting, stopping, or restarting it directly through Discord commands (Telegram & Slack are planned).
+- **Discord Bot Integration**: Manage your server remotely by starting, stopping, or restarting it directly through Discord commands

 Collectively, these features provide a robust and user-friendly environment for efficient Arma 3 server administration.

+## Planned Extensions

+- **Telegram & Slack Bot**
+- **Automatic Mod Sorting**: Automatically setup mods for clientside, serverside or both.

 ## Dependencies